BND Hamburger Icon

 TipTip

-4. Add your new policy to your employee handbook.
+4. Add your summer Friday policy to your employee handbook.

-Your Summer Fridays policy should clearly state the time of year during which it applies.
-For instance, you could set your policy to apply from Memorial Day through Labor Day.
-Your policy should also explain how Summer Fridays will affect your team’s hours on other days of the week.
-Be sure to note that the policy is subject to change in case Summer Fridays wind up posing challenges to your team’s productivity and thus your company’s bottom line.
+Your summer Friday policy should clearly state the time of year when the schedule is active.
+For example, you could set your policy to apply from Memorial Day through Labor Day.
+Your policy should also explain how summer Fridays will affect your team’s hours the other days of the week.
+Be sure to note that the policy is subject to change if summer Fridays pose challenges to your team’s productivity and your company’s bottom line.

 5. Adjust the policy as needed.

-You may also want to seek both formal and informal feedback from staffers to see how the policy is working for them.
-Are Summer Fridays serving their intended purpose?
+Additionally, consider conducting employee surveys to gather feedback and see how your summer Friday policy is being received.
+Are summer Fridays serving their intended purpose?
 Are employees taking advantage of them?
-Do they still feel able to fulfill their responsibilities in a quality way?
+Do they still feel capable of fulfilling their responsibilities in a quality way?
 If not, your program should be adjusted accordingly.

-Employees don’t always give themselves enough time off, and as an employer, you can change that.
-Simply encouraging your employees to take time off and embrace your Summer Fridays schedule can get them to take healthy time away from work.
-When you make Summer Fridays a priority, staffers won’t feel like they’re slacking off by working less or looking lazy in the eyes of their employer.
-They’ll instead realize that their employer cares about their work-life balance and genuinely wants them to take advantage of the opportunity for extra vacation time.
+Employees don’t always give themselves enough time off, but as an employer, you can help change that.
+Encourage your team to take time off and embrace summer Fridays so they take advantage of healthy time away from work.
+When you make summer Fridays a priority, your team won’t feel like they’re slacking off or being lazy.
+They’ll realize their employer cares about their work-life balance and genuinely wants them to take advantage of the opportunity for extra personal time.

 author image